Lake Norman State Park: Recreation

 Lake Norman State Park is open to recreational opportunities other than boating, swimming and fishing at Lake Norman.
 Several varieties of campsites are open at the park.
 Many miles of trails are open to hiking and mountain biking.
 And an extensive picnic area is open for year-round gatherings.

 Camping

-Lake Norman State Park features 33 campsites with tent pads, picnic tables and grills.
-They are available on a first-come, first-served basis for a fee.
-The gates of the park are locked nightly.
-Campers may not leave the park after closing or before the 8:00 a.m. opening except for emergencies.
-The closing hours change throughout the year.
-Lake Norman State Park closes at 6:00pm November–February, 8:00 p.m. in March, April, September and October, and 9:00 p.m.
-May–August.

-There is group camping available to organizations.
-All organizations must reserve the group camping facilities in advance.
-No groups larger than 35 persons may camp at Lake Norman State Park.
-Restrooms are available in the park.
+Lake Norman State Park features campsites with tent pads, picnic tables and grills, as well as camper cabins and group camping available to organizations.

 Trails

 Alder Trail is a 0.8 mi loop trail that begins at Park Lake near the main entrance of Lake Norman State Park.
 This trail passes through the picnic area and circles the peninsula between Norwood and Hicks Creeks near Park Lake.

 Lake Shore Trail is a 5 mi trail on the shore of Lake Norman.

 Itusi Trail is a 30.5 mi mountain biking trail system designed, built and maintained by the Tar Heel Trailblazers, a Charlotte based mountain biking club.